 3. You can experience eye problems

-As a diabetic, you have an increased risk for developing disorders like glaucoma, cataracts and diabetic retinopathy.
+As a person with diabetes, you have an increased risk for developing disorders like glaucoma, cataracts and diabetic retinopathy.
 Smoking may worsen diabetic retinopathy which could lead to blindness, reports Healthline.

-4. Respiratory issues caused by smoking are worse for diabetics
+4. Respiratory issues caused by smoking are worse for those with diabetes

 One of the central - and worst - ways that smoking affects the body is by damaging the respiratory system, causing issues like emphysema and bronchitis.
 Healthline also notes that people experiencing lung diseases are far more likely to contract pneumonia.
 When a person with diabetes gets pneumonia, it is typically more severe for them than it is for people without the condition.
 The symptoms can be more serious and recovery can take a lot longer.